-In concurrent private placements, entities affiliated with Eldridge ("Eldridge"), entities affiliated with Radcliff Management LLC and certain other investors have agreed, subject to certain regulatory conditions, to purchase Class A ordinary shares at a price per Class A ordinary share equal to the initial public offering price in return for the aggregate sum of \$159.0 million.
-Based upon an assumed initial public offering price of \$26.50 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, this would be 6,000,000 Class A ordinary shares.
-Our agreements with each of entities affiliated with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors are contingent upon, and are scheduled to close immediately subsequent to, the closing of this offering as well as the satisfaction of certain conditions to closing as further described in "Concurrent Private Placements."
+In concurrent private placements, entities affiliated with Eldridge ("Eldridge"), entities affiliated with Radcliff Management LLC and certain other investors have agreed, subject to certain regulatory conditions, to purchase Class A ordinary shares at a price per Class A ordinary share equal to the initial public offering price in return for the aggregate sum of \$164.0 million.
+Based upon the initial public offering price of \$27.00 per Class A ordinary share, the investors in the concurrent private placements will purchase 6,074,074 Class A ordinary shares.
+Our agreements with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors are contingent upon, and are scheduled to close immediately subsequent to, the closing of this offering as well as the satisfaction of certain conditions to closing as further described in "Concurrent Private Placements."